Dr. Sara Lance

 Dr. Sara Lance studies aerosol-cloud interactions, with expertise in the measurement of cloud condensation nuclei and cloud microphysical properties.

-Dr. Lance leads recent research at WFM relating to chemistry occurring within cloud droplets, with a focus on the abundant organic component.
+Dr. Lance leads recent research at WFM relating to chemistry occurring within cloud droplets, with a focus on the organic fraction.

 |